dg-gh/welp_library/docs/welp_bit_flags.md

 	welp::as_bit_flags<n>(A);

-Reinterprets any object A as a bit flags refence of n bits.
+Reinterprets any object A as a bit flags reference of n bits.

 ### Reinterpret as bytes